nick-at-finix/poc-debezium-kafka-consumer/README.md

 ## Overview
 This repo houses a proof of concept for using Debezium to stream changes from a Postgres database to a Kafka topic.
-The Kafka topic is then consumed by a Kafka consumer in batches.
+Messages are then consumed, in bulk, by a Spring Boot application.

 ## Getting Started
 Clone this repo and run the following commands from the project root: